rostmanrk/playwright-orchestrator/README.md

 Build or use `npm run watch`.

-Make sure yoy run `npm run cli-permissions` and `npm run link-packages`
+Make sure you run `npm run cli-permissions` and `npm run link-packages`

 See packages.json .scripts section for more commands.